dheerajghub/My-Diary-App/README.md

 # My-Diary-App

-This is My diary app which has functionality to store your stories, take your bills ,manage your todos and notes.
+This is **My diary** ios Application which has functionality to store your stories, take your bills ,manage your todos and    notes.